 During the early days of her music career, Ruby had the singular honour of performing for the celebrated African American contralto, Marian Anderson.
 Impressed with Ruby’s talent, Anderson would go on to mentor her.
 Very few black women who pursued classical music careers in the early 1900’s were taken seriously by the public.
 However, Ruby was highly motivated and determined to overcome any social barriers that would impede her goals.
 Studying the careers of successful female North American and international classical musicians helped her craft her own professional path.
 She was particularly inspired by the careers of Gina Bachauer, Rosina Lhevinne, Leontyne Price and Lili Kraus.

 In 1942 Ruby met and married Stanley Sneed.
 They had two daughters Brenda and Theresa.

 By 1948 Ruby began to specialize in early childhood music education.
 Astutely aware of young children’s capabilities she began teaching piano to eager learners at the Vancouver Chinese YMCA.
-Nine years later she opened her own private studio on the west side of Vancouver working with children as young as 3 years old.
+Nine years later she opened her own private studio in the Municipality of Vancouver on West 8th Avenue working with children as young as 3 years old.
 Over the next 28 years she would nurture the musical talents of some 75 students each year.

 Several of her students who started their piano lessons with her when they were ages 4 to 6, earned scholarships, medals, awards and first-class honours in local, provincial, and international competitions on a consistent basis.
 Many more pursued graduate studies and teaching positions at such major musical institutes as the Brussels Conservatory, Moscow Conservatory, Paris Conservatory, Juilliard Schools of Music, University of Indiana (Bloomington), UCLA, Aspen Music School, and Banff Centre of the Arts.